ole-sc/ole-sc.github.io/_posts/2025-02-04-a-paper-a-day.md

 This paper was much more technical than the previous ones and I did not understand everything.
 I read this paper because it is related to one of my potential thesis topics.
-The approach is more mathematical than I am used to in my Master's degree and I do think that I would like that for my master's thesis.
+The approach is more mathematical than I am used to in my master's degree and I do think that I would like that for my master's thesis.
 I am slightly intimidated because there are a lot of things I would have to learn to get a good grasp on this but a lot of these I would also really like to know.

 ## 7. Towards a comprehensive framework for modeling urban spatial dynamics (2009)